Skip to contents

 cex.maj

-Float representing the font scaling of major axis labels.
+Numeric; font scaling of major axis labels.

 cex.min

-Float representing the font scaling of minor axis labels.
+Numeric; font scaling of minor axis labels.

 cex.text

-Float representing the font scaling for the allele labels.
+Numeric; font scaling of the allele labels.

 x.line